Jeffrey Lebowski, a.k.a. "The Dude"

 - Terrible Trio

-- Wimp Fight: They talk a good game but are ultimately revealed to be this, since Walter ends up handing them their asses more or less single-handedly over the course of about a minute.
+- Wimp Fight: They have one of these with Walter who ends up handing them their asses more or less single-handedly over the course of about a minute.

 Bunny Lebowski (real name Fawn Knutsen)